Another man to have a remarkable escape at the Burning, Michael Stephenson was a member of Dublin Brigade ASU.

 Remarkably there followed more paperwork about the loss of Michael’s coat than on the man or his arrest!
 While shooting “Shinners trying to escape” or under cover of darkness was condoned, apparently the crown regarded loss of personal property as serious enough for investigation…

 Stephenson, of 5 Grace Park Avenue, Drumcondra, was found guilty by a court martial of 3 offences under the Restoration of Order in Ireland Regulations (ROIR) and given 5 years penal servitude (with two remitted).
 He served time in Mountjoy Jail where the records describe him aged 23; married; 5 feet 7 inches in height; weight 10 and a half stone; with brown hair, blue eyes, a fresh complexion with two warts on his left cheek.
 He gave his occupation as Tailor.
-His wife Mary (née Dunne) was actually pregnant at the time and delivered their first baby, a girl, in September while Michael was still in Kilmainham.
+His wife May was actually pregnant at the time and delivered their first baby, named Mary Gabriel (Maureen), on 5 September while Michael was still in Kilmainham.

 Michael Christopher was born at 33 Marlboro Street, Dublin on 18 December 1898 to Matthew Stephenson, a Printer and Julia Ellen née Kearney.
-He was second of the five children his parents had before his mother’s early death 1910.
-His father remarried but was dead by the time Michael was aged 21.
-Three years earlier, in August 1916, Michael was best man for his elder brother Jack at his wedding in St Michan’s (Catholic) Church, Dublin.
+He was second of the five children his parents had before his mother’s early death in 1910.
+He went on to become a Tailor’s Cutter and later was a Tailor in his own right.
+In August 1916 Michael stood as best man for his elder brother Jack at his wedding in St Michan’s (Catholic) Church, Dublin.
+Their father had remarried but passed away in 1919.

-After release from detention, he joined the National Army on its formation.
-Stephenson was with the troops taking over Beggars Bush Barracks from the British in early 1922.
-He was ranked a Corporal with the Dublin Guard.
+Stephenson was with the contingent of troops taking over Beggars Bush Barracks from the British on 1 February.
+He was ranked a Corporal and appears in the photo above at the head of the left-hand column.

 The Stephenson couple and their four young daughters eventually settled in Kilbarrack on Dublin Bay’s Northside.

-Michael died on 8 November 1938, a month before his 40th birthday, after a short illness.
+Sadly Michael died in hospital on 8 November 1938, a month before his 40th birthday, after a short illness.
 He had worked for the Irish National Assurance Company as an insurance inspector.

 He is buried in St Fintan’s Cemetery, Sutton beside his widow May who never remarried.
-The lady died in Terenure at the great age of 98 in 1998 – incredibly exactly 60 years to the day after her husband.
+The lady died in Terenure at the great age of 98 in 1998 – incredibly, exactly 60 years to the day after her husband.
+She had had to wait until 1972 to receive a military widow’s pension.
+The Stephensons’ daughters have all since passed away (the last, Mrs Maureen Fagan, in 2017 aged 95), but are survived by grandchildren and great-grandchildren who keep their memories going.

 Des White